 Find out where your best candidates hang out – perhaps at certain conferences, university competitions, or online groups.
 Spend some time there so you can make connections and invite the right people to apply.

 Depending on your resources, you can run a full-on marketing campaign by creating a promotional video or career landing page and boosting them on social media.
 You can also post on industry-specific job directories.
-You can find directories for anything from jobs in AI to jobs in electric vehicle technology.
+You can find directories for anything from tech jobs, jobs in AI to jobs in electric vehicle technology.

 2. Screen Applicants